ahmetalperx/dp-cvep-speller/README.md

 *Note: All Python modules (decoder included) now read `.txt` code files instead of `.npz`.*

+**🚨 CRITICAL: Windows Defender Firewall Popup**
+When you run the Dareplane Control Room or the Speller module for the first time, a Windows Security Alert may pop up asking for network access for Python or `main.exe`.
+You **MUST** click **"Allow access"** (check both Private and Public networks if prompted).
+If you click "Cancel", the modules will not be able to communicate, and the experiment will break.

 ---

 ### Step 3: Install the C Compiler (MSYS2)